ShixiongQi/serverless-IoT-script/README.md

-## Starting up a 2-node cluster on Cloudlab
+## I. Starting up a 2-node cluster on Cloudlab
 1. When starting a new experiment on Cloudlab, select the **small-lan** profile
 2. In the profile parameterization page,
         - Set **Number of Nodes** as **2**